abhi3700/My_Learning-Rust/libs/diesel/README.md

 $ diesel setup
 ```

+## Coding concepts

+The provided Diesel ORM schema represents a model of a database that deals with games, assets, companies, and users.
+Here's a breakdown of what each part of the schema does:

+1. The schema starts by defining custom SQL types for various fields that will be used in the database.
+Each custom SQL type corresponds to a specific type in the PostgreSQL database system.

+2. The `diesel::table!` macro is used to define representations of database tables in Rust.
+For each table, this macro defines a Rust struct with fields corresponding to the columns of the database table.
+The name of the struct is the same as the name of the table.
+The fields' names and types correspond to the columns' names and types in the table.

+3. The `joinable!` macros specify how tables in the database are related to each other.
+This information is used by Diesel when you perform operations that involve more than one table, such as joining two tables together.

+4. The `allow_tables_to_appear_in_same_query!` macro allows Diesel to know that multiple tables can be used in the same SQL query.
+This is necessary because Diesel's type system enforces that you can't perform certain operations on tables that aren't explicitly allowed to interact.

+Here, `asset` is the name of the table.
+Inside the parentheses following the table name (`id` in this case) is the primary key of the table.
+Then, for each column of the table, there's a line of the form `column_name -> column_type`, which defines a field of the struct that represents a column of the table.
+The type may be a standard SQL type (like `Varchar` or `Int4`) or a custom type that was defined earlier (like `GameType` or `ChainType`).
+The `Nullable` wrapper indicates that the column can contain `NULL` values.

 ## Troubleshoot

 ### 1. note: ld: warning: ignoring file opt/anaconda3/lib/libpq.dylib, building for macOS-arm64 but attempting to link with file built for macOS-x86_64